innobyte/debops/docs/ansible/roles/debops.grafana/index.rst

 ==============

 The ``debops.grafana`` role can be used to install Grafana on a Debian or Ubuntu host.
-Grafana will be installed either from the OS repositories, from Grafana upstream APT repository, or using a locally built ``.deb`` package.
+Grafana will be installed from upstream APT repository.

 .. toctree::
    :maxdepth: 2